 The counselor you choose to lead your marriage counseling weekend intensive should be one who can clearly articulate step-by-step exactly how he or she will help you.
 This should be made explicit both on the therapist’s website and in any phone conversation that you might have with that therapist.
 You should have a feeling of confidence that this counselor really knows what he or she is doing and can help you.

 - A counselor with a high satisfaction rating.

 Many counselors do not publish satisfaction ratings.
 Look for one who does and whose satisfaction rating is above 90%.
 Beware of online rating services that can contain false or inflated reviews, either positive or negative.

 Now you know the twelve most important things to look for when choosing a marriage counselor to lead your retreat.
 Equipped with this information, you can find one who is highly qualifed.
 The biggest mistake you could make would be to choose a counselor who is underqualified.
 Such a therapist might not be able to help you and might even make matters worse.
 It’s the marriage counselor with the impeccable credentials who can pull your marriage back from the brink and get it turned around and moving away from the brink in a positive direction.

 I wish you the best in your search.

-Nearly 40 years ago Dr. Jay Lindsay became one of the first therapists in the nation to offer marriage counseling weekend intensives.
-Since then he’s helped thousands of couples.
-Consider Dr. Lindsay when looking for a marriage counselor with experience in the marriage intensive field.
-Dr. Lindsay is a licensed psychologist and a licensed marriage and family therapist.
-He does his retreats in Louisville, Colorado and can be reached at (720) 307-5635.
+Nearly 40 years ago Dr. Jay Lindsay was one of the first therapists in the nation to offer marriage counseling weekend intensives.
+Since then he’s helped thousands of couples from all across the country and beyond.
+So consider Dr. Lindsay when looking for a marriage counselor to lead your retreat.
+He meets all the criteria contained in this article.
+Dr. Lindsay does his retreats in Louisville, Colorado during the winter months and in both Louisville and Grand Lake, Colorado during the summer months.
+He can be reached at (720) 307-5635.

 Copyright © Jay S. Lindsay, Ph.
 D., 2018